android/adpf-unreal-plugin/README.md

 4. Find **Android Performance** and check **Enabled**.
 The Unreal Engine suggests restarting the project.
 5. Restart the game project, and trigger a build.

+If the game use 'NDK API Level' to 'android-33' or higher, use the main branch.
+Otherwise use 'use-jni' branch.

 ## Graphics quality levels
 Graphics quality is set by the Unreal Scalability `SetQualityLevels()` function, which changes view distance, anti-aliasing, shadow, post-processing, texture and effects, foliage, and shading quality levels.

 For more details about these graphics qualities, see the [Unreal Scalability reference](https://docs.unrealengine.com/4.27/en-US/TestingAndOptimization/PerformanceAndProfiling/Scalability/ScalabilityReference/).
 The Unreal plugin changes graphics quality level from 0 (lowest) to 3 (highest) based on the thermal state.
 Customize the graphics quality levels 0-3 based on the needs of your game environment.

+The game **must customize ADPF graphic quality logic** to use in-game graphic quality logic.

 ## License